SM Spirituality Media

 What the tradition documents

-The same handful of forms keep appearing — independently — in widely separated traditions.
-The flower of life pattern is found inscribed in the Osireion at Abydos (Egypt), in synagogues in Galilee, in temples in northern China and in cathedrals in Italy.
-The golden ratio governs proportional relationships in the Parthenon, in Renaissance painting, in the Fibonacci spiral observable in shells and sunflowers.
-The Platonic solids — five regular convex polyhedra — were treated by Plato in the Timaeus as the geometric forms of the four elements plus the cosmos.
+The same handful of forms keep appearing in widely separated traditions.
+The flower of life pattern is inscribed in the Osireion at Abydos in Egypt, in synagogues in Galilee, in temples in northern China, and in cathedrals in Italy.
+The golden ratio governs proportional relationships in the Parthenon, in Renaissance painting, and in the Fibonacci spiral observable in shells and sunflowers.
+The Platonic solids — five regular convex polyhedra — were treated by Plato in the Timaeus as the geometric forms of the four elements plus the cosmos itself.

 Honest framing

-What the more careful contemporary writers (Robert Lawlor, Keith Critchlow) argue is not that these forms are magical in the loose sense, but that they recur because they are mathematically privileged — they are what symmetry, efficiency and structural coherence look like when expressed visually.
-The traditions that built around them treated geometric study as a contemplative practice: drawing the forms slowly, with care, was a way of bringing the maker's attention into alignment with structures that were already pervasive.
+What careful contemporary writers such as Robert Lawlor and Keith Critchlow argue is not that these forms are magical in any loose sense.
+They argue that the forms recur because they are mathematically privileged: they are what symmetry, efficiency, and structural coherence look like when expressed visually.
+The traditions that built around them treated geometric study as a contemplative practice.
+Drawing the forms slowly and with care was a way of bringing the practitioner's attention into alignment with structures already pervasive in nature.

 Where it lives now